A gift of artwork, coins, antiques, or other personal property can be an excellent way to support Mount Holyoke.

 How It Works*

-You give your personal property to Mount Holyoke.
-We either put your property to a use related to our mission, or we sell your property and use the proceeds.
-More information about giving art to the College can be found at the the Mount Holyoke College Art Museum's site.
+Information about giving art to the College can be found at the Mount Holyoke College Art Museum's site.

 How Your Gift Helps